Chat App System Design & Architecture : Key Insights For 2023

 - Providing analytics and insights on chat room activity, such as user engagement or message frequency.

-Below are the list of functionalities that a chat client will perform when you build a chat app
+Below is the list of functionalities that a chat client will perform when you build a chat app

 - Sends and receives messages in real-time